pa11y/pa11y-webservice/MIGRATION.md

 Pa11y Webservice 4 requires Node.js version `12`, `14`, `16`, `18`, or `20`.

+To run this version on Ubuntu 20.04 or above, a path to the Chrome executable must be defined in [chromeLaunchConfig](README#chromelaunchconfig-config-file-only), as `chromeLaunchConfig.executablePath`.

 ## Migrating from 2.0 to 3.0

 ### PhantomJS to Headless Chrome